network-analytics/pmacct-gauze/README.md

 # Manually cleanup the pmacct repository
 cd pmacct && rm -rf src/external_libs/libcdada

 # Configure and install pmacct, but with pmacct-gauze enabled now
+# cargo cinstall has installed the headers and library files in some directory (a default or custom one) of your OS
+# You need to ensure that pkg-config is configured to find those files on your machine:
+# - Ubuntu everything works by default.
+# - Debian: export PKG_CONFIG_PATH=/usr/local/lib64/pkgconfig
 ./configure --enable-pmacct-gauze # Add whatever other flags you need here make -j8 install
 ```